 - An annual maintenance fee that ensures the line of credit is available during the draw period, which is charged on an annual basis or broken up into monthly increments.

 - A late payment fee, if you are delinquent on payments.

 - A transaction fee.
 Some banks charge a small fee each time you make a withdrawal.

 When shopping around for a lender, don’t be afraid to ask about interest rates and fees as you evaluate your options.
-For example, First Republic’s Personal Line of Credit offers fixed interest rates and does not have prepayment, origination or maintenance fees.
+For example, First Republic’s Personal Line of Credit offers fixed interest rates and does not have prepayment, origination, or maintenance fees.

-Once you’ve decided on a lender and successfully applied, the financial institution will set your borrowing limit and personal line of credit interest rates.
+Once you’ve decided on a lender and successfully applied, the financial institution will review your financial profile.
+If you’re approved, the lender will set your borrowing limit and personal line of credit interest rates.

-How you actually receive your money will depend on the specific product you go with.
+How you actually receive your money will depend on the specific product you choose.
 Some financial institutions may provide you with checks or a card to use specifically for your personal line of credit, or, if you have additional products with the financial institution, your money could be deposited into another account, like a checking account, when you’re ready to use it.